mtsinc1/websvn-centos6/README.md

 The current generation of this Dockerfile merely copies in the hard-coded locations.
 A future improvement could allow external runtime sources as well as mods to the Apache and php config files.

+The model websvn.conf Apache config runs under the container's default host and allows all access.
+Customize as needed.

 To run, customize the Dockerfile, build the image and use a command in the form:

     docker run -d -p 9999:80 --name websvn <image_id>